-How to Remove Sticker Residue From a T-Shirt (Applies to Other Clothes as Well)
+How to Remove Sticker Residue From a T-Shirt or Other Clothes

-Well yes, I voted in the recent midterm elections, the picture above is proof.
-It shows my favorite shirt with the NYC "I Voted" sticker on the left-chest area.
+The picture above shows my favorite shirt with the NYC "I Voted" sticker on it.
 Usually, this wouldn't be a problem.
 However, having left that sticker on this shirt for an entire three weeks, it is now stuck to my favorite shirt like cement.
 Moreover, even when I remove the sticker itself, the sticker residue still clings to the shirt like white on rice.
 So, how do I get sticker residue off my clothes?

 The methods for removing sticker residue from a shirt and other types of clothing will vary slightly depending on the type of fabric you are dealing with.
-Therefore, to cover all of our basis, we are splitting up this tutorial into the following sections.
+Therefore, to cover all of our bases, we are splitting up this tutorial into the following sections:

-- Advice & Suggestions from Professional Drycleaners / Clothing Scientists
+- Advice and Suggestions From Professional Drycleaners/Clothing Scientists

 The most common methods for removing stickers and sticker residue from t-shirts involve using natural or synthetic solvents (which are almost always in liquid form).
 Here we will analyze these methods in greater detail.